Vets looking at ultrasound machine

 Dave Johnson — SVP, Growth

-The veterinary industry has always been a dynamic field, but recent economic factors have introduced new challenges and opportunities, particularly in the realm of compensation.
+The veterinary industry has always been a dynamic field, but recent economic factors have introduced new challenges and opportunities, particularly in the realm of veterinarian compensation.
 As we delve into the current state of veterinarian wages, it’s clear that the interplay between rising demand for veterinary services and inflationary pressures is reshaping the financial landscape for veterinary professionals.

 The demand for veterinarians has been on an upward trajectory, a trend that has only been accelerated by the increase in pet ownership during the pandemic and exacerbated by veterinarians leaving the industry at a faster rate than they are entering.
 This heightened demand has naturally led to a competitive job market, with veterinary practices vying to attract and retain talent.
 According to a recent report from the American Veterinary Medical Association (AVMA), there has been a noticeable increase in starting salaries for veterinarians, signaling a shift towards recognizing the value of these essential professionals (AVMA).